CHEM 101

 Covalent compounds and molecules

 Covalent bonds are a feature of molecular compounds, which form from nonmetals.
-Examples are all the simple diatomic molecules in addition to H2: N2, O2 and the halogens F2, Cl2, Br2, and I2.
-Binary compounds of nonmetals that are simple molecules include water, carbon dioxide, and various oxides of nitrogen and sulfur.
+Examples are all the simple homodiatomic molecules in addition to H2: N2, O2 and the halogens F2, Cl2, Br2, and I2.
+Binary compounds of nonmetals that are simple triatomic molecules include water, carbon dioxide, and several oxides of nitrogen and sulfur.

 Ionic vs. covalent bonds